 Sourcing the right talent at the right time can prove arduous for any company.
 But the process becomes even more challenging when you work within a niche industry or sector.
-In these situations, a specialist recruiter can help find the perfect candidate for a hard to fill the role.
+In these situations, a specialist recruiter can help find the perfect candidate for a hard-to-fill role.

 There are several benefits a specialist recruiter can offer when looking to find niche talent: